SmallBigData/smallbigdata.github.io/scorecards/index.md

 does not use the external data sources, many of the technical concerns related to this alpha are automatically resolved.
 Yet it is not advised to exclude this alpha from consideration as methodological concerns may still prevail.
+[comment]: We may need to discuss this one.
+It is not as clearly formulated as it should be.

 The *Infrastructure* alpha represents the software, hardware and data structures employed in a social data science project.
 The infrastructure is used to access the data sources, to acquire and store the research data and to execute the research methods.

-The **Compliance** alpha represents the available ethical and legal clearances and permissions.
+The *Compliance* alpha represents the available ethical and legal clearances and permissions.
-Without compliance in place, it may be deemed unethical and even illegal to access certain data sources (e.g. due to licensing reasons) and store and analyse data from them (e.g. due to privacy concerns).
+Without compliance in place, it may be deemed unethical and even illegal to access certain data sources (for example, due to licensing restrictions) and store and analyse data from them (for example, due to privacy concerns).

 ### - Area of Concern 5: Endeavour

-The **Endeavour** area of concern captures the actual process of bringing the required research to life.
+The **Endeavour** area of concern captures the actual process of conducting the research.

 The *Work* alpha represents all the activities that need to be carried out for the project.
 The work aims to satisfy the research goal.